 Eliminating your need to research.
-As someone immersed in the field, Hannah is familiar with everything from the most popular names in various countries around the world, to the newest celebrity baby name trends, to the names the data suggests are likely to hit the American top 20 next year.
+As someone immersed in the field, Hannah is familiar with everything from the most popular names in countries around the world, to the newest celebrity baby name trends, to the names the data suggests are likely to hit the American top 20 next year.
 Plus, she reads all the name blogs so you don’t have to.

 Heading off common pitfalls.
 Here are just a few of the factors Hannah takes into account when developing a list of names for your child: